awsdocs/aws-control-tower-guide/doc_source/best-practices.md

 1. Open the AWS sign\-in page, then sign in with your reset password\.

+**About the Root**
+The Root is not an OU\.
+It is a container for the management account, and for all OUs and accounts in your organization\.
+Conceptually, the Root contains all of the OUs\.
+It cannot be deleted\.
+You cannot govern enrolled accounts at the Root level within AWS Control Tower\.
+Instead, govern enrolled accounts within your OUs\.
+For a helpful diagram, see [the AWS Organizations documentation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html)\.

 ## Recommendations for Setting Up Groups, Roles, and Policies<a name="roles-recommendations"></a>

 As you set up your landing zone, it's a good idea to decide ahead of time which users will require access to certain accounts and why\.
 For example, a security account should be accessible only to the security team, the management account should be accessible only to the cloud administrators' team, and so forth\.